rizkiwibowo19/Website-testing-OrangeHRM/README.md

 This project is an example of automation testing on the OrangeHRM website using Katalon Studio.
-The project encompasses two testing phases: functional testing and regression testing.
+The project encompasses two testing phases: functional testing.

 1. Functional Testing:
   1. Login and Logout Testing with Data-Driven Testing (DDT):